vegaprotocol/specs/protocol/0000-002KeyManagement.md

+# Key Management

-Definitions:
+## Definitions:
 The term "key loss" usually refers to both the key becomming unavailable, and the key being obtained by a non-authorized party.
 To distinguish these two cases, we will use the term 'key loss' for the former (the validator looses access to the key), and 'key compromise' for the later.

+## Keys

-Ethereum Key [Staking]
+### Ethereum Key [Staking]
-The staking Ethereum Key is the key to which the Vega tokens are tied.
-This key is no different to the key held by any other tokenholder, and is only required to be used when the vega tokens are moved, or when they are assiciated to a vega key.
-This key is not required for any operational aspects and thus can be as cold as possible.
+The staking Ethereum Key is the key to which the Vega ERC20 tokens are tied.
+This key is no different to the key held by any other tokenholder or indeed any participant on the Ethereum blockchain.
-Changing this key would require to move the Vega tokes.
-This may not be possible due to the conditions of the Vesting contract for some time, so there is little mitigation for a key compromise.
-If the key gets lost, the the Vegsa tokens become unmovable (they still may generate interest through the Vega key though).
-TODO: Verify that it is correct that a Vega key can pay its reward to a different ETH key than the one it's associated with.
+It is only required to move the vega tokens to another Ethereum address (public key) or to assiciate the tokens to a Vega key.

+Once the association to a Vega key is finished this key is not required and thus can be kept in cold storage.
+"Changing" this key would require the holder to move the Vega tokes to another public key they control.
+This is not possible for Vega tokens held by the vesting contract.
+If this key gets lost, the the Vegsa tokens become unmovable.
+If they have previously been associated to a Vega key then they keep generating staking income.
+The Vega key can be used on the Vega network to withdraw staking rewards from the Vega general account to any Ethereum address (specified during submission of the withdrawal transaction).

-Ethereum Key [MultiSig]
+### Ethereum Key [MultiSig]
 The Ethereum key is the key used to communicate with the multisig contract.
-It is the most critical key, as a compromise of n-t keys allows full access to the Vega ressources, while the loss of t+1 keys stops the ability to communicate with the smart contract.
-For this key, it is thus most important the HSM support is enabeled.
-Performance here is a smaller issue, as this key is used on Ethereum speed, and thus added latency is usually tolerable.
+This is *the most critical key*, as a compromise of n-t keys allows full access to the ERC20 tokens held by the Vega multisig contract (network treasury, all parties staking rewards, all collateral assets).
+The loss of t+1 keys stops the ability of the validators (multisig signers) to use the smart contract (add / remove signers, approve withdrawals).

+For this key, it is thus most important the HSM support is enabled.
+Signing latency here is a non-issue issue, as this key is used on Ethereum speed, and thus added latency is easily tolerable.

-Note that this key has nothing to do with the (also Ethereum) key that holds a validator's tokens.
-That key is not used in operations, and every validator can manage it as they see fit.
+Note that this key has nothing to do with the "Ethereum Key [staking]" that holds a validator's Vega ERC20 tokens they use for staking and self-delegation.

-As the verification of signatures done with this key is happening on the smart contract, in the current implementation it is also required to communicate with the smart contract to deactivate of change this key; this is done through the add/remove multisig, so a validator cannot do this alone at this point.
+As the verification of signatures done with this key is happening on the Ethereum MultiSig smart contract, in the current implementation it is also required to communicate with the smart contract to deactivate or change this key; this is done through the add/remove calls to the multisig contract, so a validator cannot do this alone at this point.
-This may change if/when we switch to threshold signature.

-Signatures issues with the ETH key currently have no expiration for signatures, so an attack would be that an attacker compromises one validator, asks the HSM to sign a transaction that transfers all wealth to them, leaves, and then tries the same over time with other validators until they get n-t shares.
-Thus, a resonably frequent key update woiuld be a good practice.
+Signatures issued by the ETH key currently have no expiration for signatures.
+Thus a possible attack could run as follows:
+1) an attacker compromises one validator, asks the HSM to sign a transaction that transfers all assets to an address of their choice, leaves that validator.
-(there is a way to handle this, but it'd add enourmous gas cost per validator).
-\footnote{
-  We could time-limit the signatures, but that'd mean that if a user gets a withdrawal signed, they have to submit it fast-ish; this is not wanted (though I don't see a big issue with a time limit of a week).
-  The alternative is that the individual signatures have a timestamp using the hash of the last ETH block, and the block number used for the different components of the multisig must be 'close to each other'; this would also prevent a pre-singing attack.
-This, however, would add $10+ of gas cost for each validator, as now each singature would be different and need to be hashed individually).
-}
+Of course one signature isn't enough to transfer the assets.
+2) Repeat the same over time with other validators.
+3) Now they have n-t signatures and at this point they can withdraw all Ethereum assets controlled by the MultiSig contract.

+Hence, a resonably frequent key update would constitute good practice.
+Adding and removing an ethereum key from the MultiSig contract incurs gas costs to all the validators, not just the one switching the key.(*)

 Disaster management procedures in case this key gets lost are currently in the works.

-The local management of thr ETH key is done using CLEF.
+The local management of the ETH key is done using CLEF.
 Details of this are specified elsewhere.

-Vega Key [Identity]
+### Vega Key [Identity]

+This key is split into master and hot key as specified in https://github.com/vegaprotocol/specs-internal/blob/master/protocol/0063-validator-vega-master-keys.md .

+It is possible to update the hot key at network restarts.
+The master key can be kept in cold storage and only used to sign the update transaction.

-The Vega key is the identity of the validator, which other parties use to delegate; also, rewards go to this key, and this key is needed to retrieve the rewards.
+The master Vega key is the identity of the validator, which other parties use to delegate.

-Internally, this keu is also used to signtransfers of vega users, which requires it to be a hot key; it is possible though to use different keys for these two use keys, and thus keep the identity key on a less connected offline storage.
+Staking rewards go to the general account on Vega controlled by a hot key generated from the master key.
+The Vega identity hot key is needed to retrieve the rewards.

-As this key is not required to be accesses as a low latency, there is now issue with storing it on a Hardware security module and/or on a remote site; the exact implementation of this is out of scope for this.
+The hot key needs to be signing many transactions with low latency.
+Hence storing it on a hardware security module and/or on a remote site is problematic; the exact implementation of this is out of scope for this.

-Key rotation is specified in https://github.com/vegaprotocol/specs-internal/blob/master/protocol/0063-validator-vega-master-keys.md

-Vega Key [Event-Forwarder]
+### Vega Key [Event-Forwarder]
-This key (which may be the same of the above one) is used by the event forwarder to authorize events seen on a vega bridge (at this point, only Ethereum).
+This key (which may be the same of the above one) is used by the event forwarder to authorize events seen on  Vega bridge contracts (at this point, only Ethereum, ERC20, staking and vesting contracts).
 This key is a hot key, and is constantly used in operations.
 However, as events signed with this key come in at Ethereum speed, the latency in accessing this key is of little relevance, and it can easily stay in a remote signer or an HSM.

 Loss of this key is (in prionciple) easy to mitigate, though this functionality is not implemented yet; the same master key that is used for the Vega Identity key could also authorize a new event forwarder key.

-Compromise of this key is only critical if a significant number of keys are compromised (i.e., 2/3); in this case, it is possible to authorize non-existing events.
+Compromise of this key is only critical if a significant number of keys are compromised (i.e., 2/3); in this case, it is possible to authorize non-existing events on the Vega chain.
 Though this is not done yet, such an occurence is easy to detect, and validators are recommended to stop the chain to recover if that happens.
 In the future (i.e., before serious trading happens), this key should be stored in an HSM, and it should be a good policy to frequently update it.
 The mechanism to this end is the same as for the other vega key specified in the document above.

-Tendermint Key
+### Tendermint Key
 The Tendermint key is used to sign block and Tendermint internal messages.
 This is thus the key that protects the consensus layer, and a compromise might compromise the consensus itself.
 The primary way that would happen is through "double signing", i.e., validators sign contradicting messages with the intent to create a fork.

-Each compromised key (or double signing through misconfiguration) lowersthe fault tolerance of the protocol.
+Each compromised key (or double signing through misconfiguration) lowers the fault tolerance of the protocol.
 This is, if x parties double sign, t+1-x parties are required to halt or to create a fork.
 The latter is still non trivial though, as it requires a level of control on what honest parties communicate with each other,